AMC Hornet: Pricing

-With its manufacturer's suggested retail price (MSRP) of $1,994 for the base two-door model, the Hornet was a low-priced, economical small family car providing "cut-above interior appointments.
+With its manufacturer's suggested retail price (MSRP) of $1,994 for the base two-door model, the 1970 Hornet was a low-priced, economical small family car providing "cut-above interior appointments.
 The base version 1970 Ford Maverick was listed at $1 more while the Chevrolet Nova and Plymouth Duster were priced 10% higher.
 The Hornet and the Maverick were designed to stem the tide of imported cars that had captured 10% of the total U.S. market, with 80% of them retailing under $2,000.
 While domestic cars had generally grown larger, heavier, more fuel-consumptive, and more profitable through options, the rise of economical foreign vehicles highlighted a market segment where American offerings had largely abandoned the under-$2,000 price point.
 Of the original eleven compact car nameplates, only four still qualified as compact-sized by 1969, and only one, the Rambler American, was priced under $2,000.

-The Hornet was initially available in a choice of two economical straight-six engines or a more potent 304 CID V8.
+The Hornet was initially available in a choice of two economical straight-six engines or a potent 304 CID V8.
 When equipped with the V8 engine, the Hornet was in the compact performance market segment (along with the competing 302 CID Ford Maverick, 327 CID Chevrolet Nova, and 340 CID Plymouth or Dodge models) for buyers who "wanted to drive something fun" without increasingly expensive to operate muscle cars.

 The Hornet was offered as a two-door and four-door notchback sedan in its introductory year.
 The station wagon and two-door hardtop (no "B" pillar) body styles which had been available in the predecessor Rambler American line, were not carried over for the Hornet's initial launch.